-Routinely discuss characters in literature or figures in history in terms of how they felt and why they took certain actions or behaved the way they did.
+Routinely discuss figures in history in terms of how they felt and why they took certain actions or behaved the way they did.

-Create small reading groups that allow students a chance to talk about the kinds of things they like to read and why, so that students can begin to see the ways in which other students have similar or different preferences and learn from each other about why other types of reading materials may be fun to read.
+Use small groups to allow students to talk about the kinds of history they like to learn about and why, so that students can begin to see the ways in which other students have similar or different preferences, and learn from each other about why studying history can be interesting and fun.